kashishahuja2002/Mind-Waves-ServiceNow-Code-To-Win/README.md

 A presentation for the project can be found here: [MindWaves | Presentation](/documents/Presentation.pdf).

 <hr>
-Thank you, ServiceNow for such a wonderful hackathon ❤️
+Thank you for such a wonderful hackathon ❤️